CMSgov/bcda-static-site/src/_pages/v3/welcome-v3.md

 ## How does the Early Adopter Program work?

 1. We’ll start with a scheduled kick-off call.
-2. Every 2 weeks you’ll complete 1 of 5 total Test Scenarios.
+2. Every few weeks you’ll complete 1 of 5 total Test Scenarios.
 3. You’ll join scheduled office hours to share feedback and ask questions about each Test Scenario.
 4. We’ll share the presentations from office hours for your reference.
 Those who can’t attend will complete a short survey to share their feedback on the Test Scenario.